jessicayanwang/Airbnb_Analysis/README.md

 ### Introduction

-In this project, we undertake an exploratory analysis of the Airbnb Open Data available on Kaggle (https://www.kaggle.com/datasets/arianazmoudeh/airbnbopendata/data).
+In this project, we undertake an exploratory analysis of the Airbnb Open Data available on Kaggle.
 Airbnb is an online marketplace for lodging, homestays and vacation rentals.
 It provides a platform for hosts to offer a variety of accommodations to travelers.
 This dataset offers a rich compilation of Airbnb listings and reviews data in New York City from 2008 to 2022, covering various factors such as listing price, location, ratings, and other relevant attributes.

 The main question driving our research is: “What factors significantly influence the price of an Airbnb house listing?”
 We hypothesize that a variety of factors, from the geographical location of a listing to the ratings left by previous customers, have a significant impact on how hosts set their prices.
 Our goal is to analyze the dataset to identify any patterns, correlations, and potentially causal relationships between these factors and the prices of Airbnb listings.